-Absence due to sickness should be reported to the school by phone or using the School Spider App on the first day of absence.
-The school should be kept informed during longer periods of absence.
+Absence due to illness should be reported to the school by phone or using the school spider app on the first day of absence and any subsequent days.
 School will contact parents during the first day if no satisfactory reason for absence has been received.
+The school will ask about the child's symptoms in order to record their absence accurately.